enydog/HRV-Recovery-FPCA/README.md

 ## 📊 Visualizations
 The repository includes:
-- Synthetic HRV recovery curves with highlighted mean curve.
+- HRV recovery curves with highlighted mean curve.
 - FPCA decomposition showing:
   - Variance explained by each component.
   - Distribution of athletes in the PC1–PC2 space.